$214,662Average Value$156Average Price per Sq Ft0Homes For Sale

 Walking to Stoegbauer Park

-Stoegbauer Park is within walking distance of most homes, a community green space on Idaho Street featuring a playground, baseball field and basketball court.
+Stoegbauer Park is within walking distance of some homes.
+It is a community green space on Idaho Street featuring a playground, baseball field and basketball court.
 But those seeking a broader range of amenities can head to South Park, less than a mile down the street.
 “The park was recently renovated,” Brehmer says.
-“They added more water features and stocked the pond so it’s great for fishing.
-There are these beautiful walking trails and it's just a really nice place kind of in the middle of the south side.”
+“They added more water features and stocked the pond, so it’s great for fishing.
+There are these beautiful walking trails, and it's just a really nice place, kind of in the middle of the south side.”
 These paved paths are woven throughout, connecting the ball courts, playground and pavilions to the fishing ponds at the park’s heart.
 Many fishermen, however, opt to cast out at William A. Steiger Park.
 Featuring two launch sites and a popular casting dock, Steiger has been a go-to fishing spot for years.

 Waterfront views near Sacred Heart invite quiet afternoons and easy sunsets.